input-output-hk/cardano-tutorials/node-setup/staking-key.md

-# Staking Keys and Stakind Addresses
+# Stake Keys and Stake Addresses

 In previous tutorials on [adresses](address.md) and [transactions](tx.md), we used "enterprise" addresses for simplicity.
 Such an address can receive payments,